-Investment fund manager Eaton Vance Corp. said its chief financial officer and treasurer is resigning based on a “mutual decision’’ that it is time for him to leave.
-His duties will be divided between two executives.
-A brief statement from the company said that Whelan, who is 50, “resigned to pursue other opportunities.’’
-Laurie Hylton will take the role of chief financial officer.
-Hylton has been the company’s chief accounting officer since 1997 and was internal auditor between 1994 and 1997.
-Hylton will report to the company’s CEO, Thomas Faust.
-Daniel Cataldo will take the job of treasurer and will report to Hylton.
-Cataldo has been director of financial planning and analysis at Eaton Vance since 2000.
+Eaton Vance Corp.’s chief financial officer and treasurer is resigning, based on a “mutual decision’’ that it is time for him to leave, the Boston investment fund manager reported Tuesday.
+The duties now handled by Robert Whelan will be divided between two executives.
+A spokeswoman said Whelan was not fired.
+He was in the job almost five years.
+A statement from the company said Whelan, 50, “resigned to pursue other opportunities.’’
+Laurie Hylton, chief accounting officer since 1997, will take the role of CFO.
+Daniel Cataldo will take the job of treasurer, reporting to Hylton.
+He has been director of financial planning and analysis since 2000.